High CPU usage can wreck your site’s performance in Google search.

 - Losslessly compress images (I recommend ShortPixel);

-- Use Next-gen formats – WebP are better and faster than JPEG/PNGs;
+- Use Next-gen formats – WebP is better and faster than JPEG/PNGs;

 - Use hotlink protection- available with Cloudflare free account and WP Rocket.
 Prevent people from “borrowing your images” and sucking away your bandwidth.

-- Use a CDN- CDN removes lots of strain for your host’s server leading to faster load times.
+- Use a CDN- CDN removes lots of strain on your host’s server leading to faster load times.